Staraner/Blooket-Hacks-1/README.md

 # Blooket-Hacks
 #### a varity of hacks coded by [zastix](https://github.com/ZasticBradyn/)

-### if you find any bugs or have any suggestion open a [issue](https://github.com/ZasticBradyn/Blooket-Hacks/issues/new).
+if you find any bugs or have any suggestion open a [issue](https://github.com/ZasticBradyn/Blooket-Hacks/issues/new).

-note: i coded theses myself, i didnt steal theses from gliz/schoolcheats
+### note: No hacks will be created for Blook-Rush due to me not knowing how to use firebase.

 ## Issues
 ### Im currently aware of the following issues and im working to fix them: